SaqlainAI/Gender_Classifier/README.md

 The dataset we use here can be found in https://www.kaggle.com/yersever/500-person-gender-height-weight-bodymassindex.

 This is a part of my journey in learning data science in 3 months as proposed by Siraj Raval.

+This will be helpful for beginners who are learning machine learning .